HeadAech/InfiniteTicTacToe/README.md

 # Infinite Tic-Tac-Toe

-A mobile game made in Godot.
+A mobile game made in Godot featuring 2 player mode and single player vs AI.

 ## How to play